jcchurch/Ole-Miss-Programming-Competition-Facilitator/README.md

 testMostRescentSubmission.py is the script that I use to judge submissions.
 You can ignore this script or use it.
 It requires two things:

 - The name of the sqlite3 file.
 - The location of your testing directory.

-The testing directory should be of the following structure:
+The testing area.

     /mytestarea
         /ProbA